 FAQ

-Chicken limone pairs well with salad because it is bright and citrusy.
-It goes great with burrata caprese or arugula and spinach salad.
-It's a delicious accompaniment to pasta, with pasta al pesto, mushroom pappardelle, and bucatini pomodoro being great options.
-An Italian dessert is the perfect end to the meal, such as Italian almond cake, chocolate ricotta cake, or salted caramel budino.
+Chicken limone pairs well with fresh salads and Italian pasta dishes.
+Because it is bright and citrusy, it goes especially well with burrata caprese or arugula and spinach salad.
+For pasta, try it alongside pasta al pesto, mushroom pappardelle, or bucatini pomodoro - all complement the lemon butter sauce perfectly.
+To finish the meal, serve an Italian dessert like Italian almond cake, chocolate ricotta cake, or salted caramel budino for the perfect sweet ending.

 Related

-Looking for more traditional Italian main dishes?
-Try these favorites:
+Looking for more easy chicken recipes?
+Try these reader favorites:

 Did you make this recipe?
 Leave a star rating and comment below!
 Subscribe to my newsletter for delicious Italian recipes straight to your inbox.